Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 A careful examination of the settings might allow to tune the connection a bit, regarding reverse DNS, ping fastpath, etc.

-Storing its settings and its measured performances (by the ISP and by third-party tests) is surely a good practise.
+Storing its settings and its measured performances (by the ISP and by third-party tests) is surely a good practice.

 For example for an ADSL connection::